 A church member ordinarily reads the scripture.
 Scriptures are selected based on the lectionary provided by the Presbyterian Church P.C.
 (USA).
 Following the scripture reading, The Interpretation or sermon, is provided by the minister.

 Music is an important part of the Worship Service.
-Hymns and special music are incorporated throughout the service as God is praised and worshipped.
+Hymns and special music are incorporated throughout the service as God is praised and worshiped.
 At the close of the service, church members and visitors are encouraged to go out into the world to serve and to love.

 Frequently Asked Questions